Measles | Te Whatu Ora - Te Tai Tokerau

 Good reasons to get immunised

-We recently had a measles outbreak in New Zealand, with more than 2,000 people catching measles in 2019.
+In 2019 we had a measles outbreak in New Zealand, with more than 2,000 people catching measles.
 700 had to go to hospital.
 Māori and Pacific peoples were particularly affected.
 We need 95 percent of people to be immune to reach ‘community immunity' (sometimes known as ‘herd immunity’) and help stop future outbreaks.

 Is the MMR vaccine safe?